 Nearly 100,000 horses are sent to slaughterhouses in Canada every year.
 Horses that fail to qualify for the stampede are among them, stampede officials admitted.

 Every year at the Calgary Stampede ranch, horses are bred and trained to become the top bucking horses in the world.

 Of the 500 horses at the ranch, some will go on to compete in the annual stampede, others will be sent to smaller rodeos throughout North America and others will see a less glorious fate.

 Those who fail to make the grade are sent to a slaughterhouse in Fort McLeod where they are killed for meat, most of which is exported.

 Greg Evans, the veterinarian for the stampede, told CTV News that close to 20 horses will be sent to the slaughterhouse each year.”

-Of course it is the horses’ fault they do not make the cut and sent off to a grisly end in an abattoir.
-Supposedly the training they are given which is brutal makes them scared and dangerous to be around makes them unsuitable for re-homing elsewhere.
+Of course it isn’t the horses’ fault if they do not make the cut and consequently sent off to a grisly end in an abattoir.
+It is said by their owners that the training they are given — admittedly brutal — makes the horses scared and dangerous to be around, making them unsuitable for re-homing elsewhere.